kierannp/fick1d/README.md

 # Fick2ndSimulate
-The purpose of this repo is to one day create a python library
+The purpose of this repo is to one day create a python module for simulating diffusion in solid state.

-Structure of module

-fick2ndsim.slab
+Usage:

+import ficks1D

+ficks1D.sphere
+ficks1D.slab
+ficks1D.cylinder

 slab thin sphere